Knight (DC Comics): Batman Incorporated and death

-After joining the Batman Incorporated global initiative, Knight had his neck broken in combat with a giant clone of Damian Wayne, a henchman of a global crime organization led by Talia al Ghul.

-He has a state funeral back in London, his coffin draped in the Union Flag is paraded through the streets while huge crowds of mourners line the procession path.
+After joining the Batman Incorporated global initiative, Knight is killed in combat with Heretic.
+He has a state funeral back in London, his coffin draped in the Union Flag.
 The Prime Minister talks about the possibility of resurrecting him.

 Beryl Hutchinson

-Following the death of Cyril Sheldrake, Beryl Hutchinson takes on the mantle of the Knight.
+Following the death of Cyril Sheldrake, Beryl Hutchinson becomes the first woman to assume the role of the Knight.
+She subsequently joins Batman Inc. as the British "Batman".

 In other media

-The Percival Sheldrake incarnation of Knight makes a non-speaking cameo appearance in the Batman: The Brave and the Bold episode "Powerless!" as a member of the Batmen of All Nations.
+The Percival Sheldrake incarnation of Knight makes a non-speaking appearance in the Batman: The Brave and the Bold episode "Powerless!" as a member of the Batmen of All Nations.